 Ideas for play

 - Sing songs and read books with repeating, rhyming or rhythmic numbers.
-This will help your child understand patterns.

 - Play simple board games, card games and puzzles with shapes and numbers, like ‘Snap’, or matching pairs or dominoes.